paulinestaiber/Multiplex-Network-Community-detection/README.md

 1. LCC-based layer selection
 2. Construction of a disease-focused multilayer network for Infomap
 3. Identification of disease-gene-enriched communities
-4. Functional enrichment analysis of disease-enriched modules
+4. Functional enrichment analysis of disease-gene-enriched communities

 ## Dependencies
 ### Python